bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 This creates the build target 'up'.
 Make calls a build target a _rule_.

 Every line below this line will be executed as part of this rule.
-Note that all these lines should be indented with a TAB character, no spaces.
+Note that all these lines should be indented with a _TAB character_, no spaces.
 Failing to comply means `make` will either complain, or the command will not be executed properly.

 A line that starts with a '@' character tells `make` to stop echoing the command to the terminal.